zero-one-group/geni/README.md

 Geni is designed to provide an idiomatic Spark interface for Clojure without the hassle of Java or Scala interop.
 Geni relies on Clojure's `->` threading macro as the main way to compose Spark's Dataset and Column operations, instead of the usual method chaining in Scala.
 It also provides a greater degree of dynamism by allowing args of mixed types such as columns, strings and keywords in a single function invocation.
 See the section on [Geni semantics](docs/semantics.md) for more details.

-## Motivation: Geni vs. Interop
+## Why?

 Many data tasks such as exploratory data analysis require frequent feedback from the data.
-For such tasks, the process can typically be described by the following loop:

-1. Question about the data.
+For such tasks, the process can typically be described by the following loop i) question about the data, ii) transformation of the data, iii) interpretation of the results of the transformation and iv) new questions about the data.
-2. Transformation to the data.
-3. Results of the transformation.
-4. New questions about the data.

-Geni optimises for the speed of the feedback loop.
-It aims to provide a dynamic and terse interface that complements the Clojure REPL.
+Geni optimises for the speed of this feedback loop by providing a dynamic and terse interface that complements working in the Clojure REPL.

 For many Geni functions, we do not need to make sure that the types line up; only that the args can be converted into Spark Columns.
 Consider the following example: